 Neutral gray will have a visible light transmission level of approximately 16%.
 In other words, the lens will allow approximately 16% of visible light to pass through the lens and reach your eyes.
 This should be dark enough to handle most glare.
 The advantage of neutral gray lenses is that they provide absolute true color reception.
 Time tested by U.S. Military Pilots and NASA Astronauts, neutral gray lenses allow all colors to come through naturally without any color distortion resulting in hours of comfort.
 The neutral gray lens tint is ideal for driving, flying airplanes and everyday use.

 The Tan lens tint works exceptionally well for anyone who needs eye protection and enhanced contrast on fog, snow, haze or overcast days.
 Tan lenses will cut off the transmittance of scattered blue light increasing contrast and visual acuity.
-Sometimes sunglasses with tan or yellow lenses are called "Blue Blockers" because the eliminate scattered blue light and increase contrast for improved visual acuity in fog, snow or low light days.
 We recommend pilots carry two (2) pairs of sunglasses with them at all times, one pair with neutral gray lenses and one pair with tan lenses.

 Decide On The Frame You Want

 The last item you will need to choose is the frame that you want your new prescription lenses in.
-You can find a selection of Randolph prescription frames here
+We offer the following frames for you to choose from: